MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-custom-permissions-for-account-users.md

 # Set custom permissions for account users

 When you add users to your account, you can give them a [standard role](manage-account-users.md#roles-and-permissions), or you can choose to customize their permissions to provide the appropriate level of access to the user.
-Some of these permissions apply to the entire account, and some can either be granted to all products or limited to specific products.
+Some of these permissions apply to the entire account, and some can be limited to specific products (or granted to all products if you prefer).

-To use custom permissions rather than standard roles, click **Customize permissions** in the **Roles** section when adding or editing the user account.
+To assign custom permissions rather than standard roles, click **Customize permissions** in the **Roles** section when adding or editing the user account.

 > [!NOTE]
 > The same permissions can be applied regardless of whether you are adding a user, a group, or an Azure AD application.